 The quality of the workforce plays a big role in the success of any business.
-Good employees who have the competence and temperament to do the required job, contribute to achieving organizational goals whereas a misfit employee or an employee lacking in key competencies or attitudes can wreck havoc on business plans and objectives.
+Good employees who have the competence and temperament to do the required job contribute to achieving organizational goals, whereas a misfit employee or an employee lacking in key competencies or attitudes can wreak havoc on business plans and objectives.

-Job analysis ranks among the most critical tools of human resource management and strives to ensure hiring candidates with the required skills, competencies, attitudes, and the right temperament for the job.
+Job analysis ranks among the most critical tools of human resource management and ensures hiring candidates with the required skills, competencies, attitudes, and the right temperament for the job.
 A job analysis helps determine job descriptions vs. job specifications.